magc-dev/building-a-rest-api-with-spring-boot/README.md

-# building-a-rest-api-with-spring-boot
+# Building a REST API with Spring Boot
-Course "Building a REST API with Spring Boot" from Spring Academy.
+Course [Building a REST API with Spring Boot](https://spring.academy/courses/building-a-rest-api-with-spring-boot/lessons/introduction) from Spring Academy.